Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Chendongshan, Shutterstock

-Overly inbred dogs are less likely to have large litters than dogs with a diverse gene pool.
-Ask your breeder about their parents and whether they have been tested for defects if you are looking for a puppy.
+Inbreeding happens when puppies are born from two related dogs.
+Overly inbred dogs are much less likely to have large litters than dogs with a diverse gene pool.
+If you are looking for a puppy, ask your breeder about their parents and whether they have been tested for genetic defects.
 It is important to know the parents’ history before buying a puppy.
 A reputable breeder will have papers to prove your puppy’s lineage.

 It may surprise you to learn that the way your Golden becomes impregnated may determine how many puppies she will have.
-Having a larger litter is more likely for Golden Retrievers that become pregnant naturally while conceiving artificially is more likely to lead to a smaller litter.
-This is because the freezing process kills many sperm cells in preserved semen, resulting in fewer pups.
+Having a large litter is more likely for Golden Retrievers that become pregnant naturally while conceiving by artificial insemination is more likely to lead to a small litter.
+Even the way the semen is kept can have an impact on litter size.
+Using fresh semen leads to slightly larger litters than using frozen semen.
+This is probably because the freezing process kills many sperm cells in preserved semen, resulting in fewer pups.

 golden retriever football